Menu

 Delivery planning

-At some stage during your pregnancy it is worthwhile discussing your delivery planning and expectations about birth.
-Open channels of communication about your dreams and concerns are key to your sense of satisfaction about the events surrounding the birth of your child.
-You are encouraged to bring up this topic when you feel ready, otherwise it is discussed as a matter of routine as you progress toward your due date.
+At 28-32 weeks gestation Dr Matt Thyer discusses your delivery planning and expectations about birth.
+Dr Matt will also offer a discussion about birthing expectations with Tracey Steele (Midwife and Lactation Specialist) in his rooms at 32 weeks to help you understand what is likely to happen during labour and birth, or at Caesarean section, and to help you decide on your preferences for birthing such as, but not limited to, analgesia, mobility, access to shower and bath for example.
+Open channels of communication about your desires and concerns are key to your sense of satisfaction about the events surrounding the birth of your child.
+You are encouraged to discuss these issues at any point in your pregnancy when you feel ready, otherwise it is discussed as a matter of routine as you progress toward your due date.

 Vaginal birth after caesarean section (VBAC)

-As a general approach, provided the risks are considered acceptable, every chance should be given to help you achieve a natural vaginal birth under the careful and watchful guardianship of your practitioner
+As a general approach, provided the risks are considered acceptable to patient and practitioner, every chance should be given to help you achieve a natural vaginal birth under the careful and watchful guardianship of your practitioner.

 Education and support including breastfeeding after delivery